ToriLarson/github-workshop/material.md

 Basically GitHub is a cloud based Git server.
 It provides a place for developers to `push` and store their Git projects and it makes it easier for multiple people to work on the same project.

 This is all still a little confusing and highlevel so lets get started on a project and hopefully that will clarify things.

 <!-- TODO: Get a real URL -->

 ## Step 0 - Fork the Repo

 - Go to this url: [SOME_URL]
 - Click the `Fork` button in the upper right corner <!-- TODO: Screenshot? -->

 ### What's did I just do?

-You forked a repo!<br>
+You forked a repo!
 Forking is Git terminology for copying someone else's project.
-It provides a place for you to make your own changes and if you want you can later give your changes back to the original repo.<br>
+It provides a place for you to make your own changes and if you want you can later give your changes back to the original repo.
 When contributing to projects in a team (and especially in open source) this is the first step

 ## Step 1 - Clone your newly forked repo

-Mac/Linux - Open terminal<br>
+Mac/Linux - Open terminal
 Windows - Open Git Bash Type the following

 ```bash